 A good place to start your trip would be to visit the Poway Historical and Memorial Society, located in the Heritage Museum at the Old Poway Park.
 The society serves as a repository for many Poway historical artifacts and memorabilia.

-While touring Old Poway Park on a vintage 1907 Baldwin No. 3 Steam Locomotive, 1894 Los Angeles Yellow Trolley Car or 1950 Fairmont Speeder, you may want to disembark and check out the museum.
+While touring Old Poway Park on a vintage 1907 Baldwin No. 3 Steam Locomotive, 1894 Los Angeles Yellow Trolley Car, or 1950 Fairmont Speeder, you may want to disembark and check out the museum.
 Though small in size, it offers insightful exhibits that highlight Poway’s early history.
-The primary displays include a diverse collection, including old photographs, a 19th-century clothing display, memories of World War II Exhibit, and much more.

-Museum exhibits change frequently, so if you have visited the museum recently, you are likely to see entirely new displays.
+Museum exhibits change frequently, so you are likely to see entirely new displays if you have visited the museum recently.
 Poway Midland Railroad is located in Old Poway Park.
 The railroad is operated by volunteers and runs weekends except for the second Sunday of each month.

-Once you’ve learned a little Poway history, it’s time to hit the open-air experiences that the area has to offer, and a great place to kick off the day.
+Once you’ve learned a little about the area’s history, it’s time to hit the open-air experiences that the area has to offer.
+Lake Poway is a great place to kick off the day.
 The lake serves as a trailhead for San Diego County’s best hiking trails, including the popular Mount Woodson Trail.

 There is a large grassy area for picnicking and pits for barbecues.
 Daily fishing permits and state licenses may be purchased at the lake concession, as well as a tackle if you don’t have your own.
 Anglers can also rent a boat here or launch their own.

-This is a nicely marked trail with signs stating how many more miles until you reach the peak, which from the bottom of Lake Poway is three miles.
+This is a nicely marked trail with signs stating how many more miles until you reach the peak, which is three miles from the bottom of the lake.
 There are three other trails along the way to Mount Woodson if you want to expand the experience.
 Lake Poway address 14644 Lake Poway Road Poway, CA 92064. website.

-Finally, if you’re looking for to turn your day trip into an extended stay, there are plenty of overnight accommodations including hotels, motels, RV parks, and campgrounds
+Finally, if you’re looking to turn your day trip into an extended stay, there are plenty of overnight accommodations, including hotels, motels, RV parks, and campgrounds.